Music Terminology

 Cheatsheet of common and more obscure music terminology terms and definitions.
 Understanding music terms makes it easier to collaborate with other musicians – it really does help if you’re all singing and playing from the same hymn sheet!

-• ADDucation’s glossary of music terminology compiled by Robert Junker was last updated Jan 18, 2023 @ 3:13 pm.
+• ADDucation’s glossary of music terminology compiled by Robert Junker was last updated 25 Sep 2024.

 ADDucation Tips: Click column headings with arrows to sort music terminology terms.
 Reload page for original sort order.
 Resize your browser to full screen and/or zoom out to display as many columns as possible.
 Click the ➕ icon to reveal any hidden columns.
 Set your browser to full screen to show as many columns as possible.
-Start typing in the Filter table box to find music terminology inside the table.

 Music Terms Music Terminology Terms Explained